Saiga1105/Scan-to-BIM-Dynamo/README.md

 Step 1-3 are based on Matlab code.
 To develop the native matlab functions, use the related toolboxes (see Related Toolboxes Section)

 ### Install & Use
-* Clone all repositories (LFS does not support regular download)
-* install matlab runtime 9.4.1 (2019b)
-* start Revit
-* enter commandline ... and add ...\bin folder (where you just built the plugin)
-* Restart Revit and Dynamo
-* Reference a point cloud (e.g. Samples\E003.rcs)
-* open a .dyn workflow (e.g. Examples\Classification\Classification_1.dyn)
-* reference the point clouds in the geometry node on the left
-* bake the classified geometry on the right

-### Contribute
 There are several large files in this repository (matlab .dll's and sample files) Use github's Large File System (LFS) to push changes to the origin.